fuzailpalnak/fuzailpalnak.github.io/_posts/2020-07-21-perceptron.markdown

 <b>Learning Rule</b><br />

-Now we know when the data point belong to negative class and when it belongs to positive class, using this information we can keep on updating the weight vector <code>w</code> whenever we make a wrong prediction until we find a seperating hyperplane<br />
+Now we know when the data point belong to negative class and when it belongs to positive class, using this information we can keep on updating the weight vector <code>w</code> whenever we make a wrong prediction until we find a separating hyperplane<br />
 The rule says $$yi*w^T* x <= 0$$ i.e the point has been misclassified hence we update the vector <code>w</code> with the update rule
 $$w = w + y * x$$